reactgraphqlacademy/fb-messenger/README.md

 # React GraphQL Facebook messenger

-The goals of this exercise is to learn how to use basic forms in react using state and how to do authentication with react router and JWT.
+The goals of this exercise is to learn how to handle errors in React.

 ## To get started